How is marital property divided according to Arizona law?

 These issues arise when spouses purchase property using a mix of shared and separate money, or when couples share a joint account but deposit separate property resources into the account.

 Although the concept of community property is simple one, division of marital property can be quite complex.
-Contact us at Hallier Lawrence to discuss your legal questions and how Arizona’s community property laws can affect your financial future.
+Contact us at Hallier Stearns PLC to discuss your legal questions and how Arizona’s community property laws can affect your financial future.